 The Trustees assess whether the use of going concern is appropriate i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the company to continue as a going concern.
-The Trustees make this assessment in respect of a period of one year from the date of approval of the financial statements.
+The Trustees make this assessment in respect of a period of one year from the date of approval of the financial statements and have concluded that there is no material misstatement.